-Article 413.
-The licensee, after consultation with the Maine Department of Conservation, the Maine Atlantic Salmon Authority, the Maine Department of Marine Resources, the Maine Department of Inland Fisheries and Wildlife, the National Park Service, and the U.S. Fish and Wildlife Service shall monitor recreation use of the project area to determine whether existing recreation facilities are meeting recreation needs.
-Monitoring studies shall begin within six years of the issuance of this license and be reported to the Commission in accordance with Section 8 of the Commission's regulations (18 CFR § 8.11), which requires the filing of "FERC Form No. 80."
+Article 412.
+The licensee, after consultation with the Maine Department of Conservation, the Maine Atlantic Salmon Authority, the Maine Department of Marine Resources, the Maine Department of Inland Fisheries and Wildlife, the Maine Department of Transportation, the National Park Service, and the U.S. Fish and Wildlife Service, shall monitor recreational use of the project area to determine whether existing recreation facilities are meeting recreation needs.
+Monitoring studies shall begin within six years of the issuance of this license and be reported to the Commission in accordance with Section 8 of the Commission's regulations (18 C.F.R. § 8.11), which requires the filing of "FERC Form No. 80."
 The report shall include: